bi0s-Recruitment-24/Git-Task-1/commands.md

 6) Since I'm done with all the stuff in the akshith branch, I'm gonna merge it with the main branch.
 For that first I switched to the the main branch (git checkout main), alternatively switch could be used instead of checkout but the command is in its trial stages.
 Then I merged the 2 branches (git merge akshith).
 Now the changes made in the branch "akshith" are integrated into the main branch.
 But akshith will still remain in the repo and can always be checked out.
-I used git branch to find out whcih branch I'm working with currently.
+I used git branch to find out which branch I'm working with currently.

 7) So I opened the README.md file using nano text editor and added my name at the very end.
 I added it to the staging area and then committed it (git commit -m "LIL MEASSAGE").
-So to revert this using reset command there are 2 ways, one is --soft reset and the other is --hard reset.
+So to revert this using reset command there are 2 ways, one is --soft reset and the other is --hard reset (I used --hard reset).
 Soft reset just removes the latest commit hash from the git log and you won't be able to view the commit but my name will still be there in the README.md file, so it basically keeps the changes for a re-commit.
 So for completely reverting the edit I have to use this command (git reset --hard HEAD~1), HEAD~1 basically refers to the latest commit I made, so it basically discards the commit and doesn't keep the changes for a re-commit.